solygambas/next-projects/README.md

 ### Features

 - setting up the project with Tailwind CSS and TypeScript.
-- displaying a NavBar, using React Icons.
+- implementing a responsive navbar with React Icons.
+- integrating homepage components.
+- crafting a property card component to showcase available properties.
+- designing a custom 404 page and incorporating loading spinners from React Spinners.

 ## Acknowledgments